Depressed (song)

 "Depressed" (stylised in all caps) is a song by English singer Anne-Marie.
 It was released on 19 September 2025 by Major Tom's and Asylum Records.
 Written by Anne-Marie Nicholson, Grace Barker, Henry Tucker, and Ryan Linvill, the song addresses themes of mental health struggles.

 Background and release

 In July 2025, Anne-Marie spoke to BBC Radio 2 about experiencing postnatal depression and anxiety; she also talked about the difficulties of balancing motherhood with her career, stating that "getting back into music and being a mum has been really difficult".

 On 2 August 2025, Anne-Marie previewed a new song on TikTok, which she had written the previous month.
 Following fan demand and the snippet going viral, with over 56,000 TikToks using the sound, she announced on 12 September 2025 that the single, titled "Depressed", would be released on 19 September 2025.

 On October 2, 2025, Lauren Spencer Smith brought Anne-Marie on stage during as part of her The Art of Being a Mess World Tour.
-The pair performed the song togehter, with Smith singing a new verse.
+The pair performed the song together, with Smith singing a new verse.
 A studio version of the collaboration was released on 24 October 2025.